Dulwich College

 Drama, Dance & Performance

 All boys in the Junior School participate in regular class assemblies and perform in a year group play or drama event at multiple points in their Junior School careers.
-Year 6 productions in the Edward Alleyn Theatre have included ‘Peter Pan‘, ‘The Jungle Book’ and ‘The Lion King‘.
-Theatre visits are organised for all year groups and theatre groups visit us regularly.
+Year 6 recently visited the West End for an inspirational performance of Oliver! ahead of their own production in the Edward Alleyn Theatre.
+Previous Year 6 productions have included ‘Beauty and the Beast’, ‘The Jungle Book’ and ‘The Lion King‘.

 All classes are taught dance as part of the curriculum with the College’s full-time Dance teacher.
 LAMDA speech and drama classes are available as a co-curricular option with classes at breaktime or after school.
 LAMDA gives boys an appreciation of poetry, prose and play text and a chance to develop their communication and performance skills.